 Facebook Logo

-Facebook is perhaps one of the best social media marketing platforms for travel agents.
+Facebook is perhaps one of the best social media marketing platforms for travel companies.

 Consider Facebook as a home base to secure fans, add photos, promote your content, and handle customer service queries.
 Further, it also allows you to interlink your social accounts, promote and advertise your service, and create events and competitions.